KaushalJadhav/CLRNet/README.md

 <div align="center">

-# CLRNet: Cross Layer Refinement Network for Lane Detection
+# [RE] CLRNet: Cross Layer Refinement Network for Lane Detection

 </div>

-Pytorch implementation of the paper "[CLRNet: Cross Layer Refinement Network for Lane Detection](https://arxiv.org/abs/2203.10350)" (CVPR2022 Acceptance).
+This repository is the PyTorch and PyTorch Lightning implementation of the paper ["CLRNet: Cross Layer Refinement Network for Lane Detection"](https://arxiv.org/abs/2203.10350).
+The paper aims to improve the efficacy of lane detection by utilizing existing techniques as a foundation.<br> Previous lane detection approaches have relied heavily on parameter-based techniques and pre-defined features, such as anchor points and segmentation maps.
+In contrast, the network introduced in this paper classifies features into two broad categories: high-level and low-level.<br>Using a novel loss function **Line IoU loss** improvements in the performance of the network is achieved.

-## Introduction
+## Model Architecture
 ![Arch](.github/arch.png)
 - CLRNet exploits more contextual information to detect lanes while leveraging local detailed lane features to improve localization accuracy.
 - CLRNet achieves SOTA result on CULane, Tusimple, and LLAMAS datasets.